parcondacidex/Sobre-Mim/README.md

 # Sobre-Mim/ About me
-Tradutora, programadora por hobbie on GitHub
+Tradutora, programadora por hobbie

-Translator, a programmer by hobbie on Github
+Translator, programmer by hobbie and teacher